 They’re still not going to eliminate oil.
 Oil isn’t just burned for energy, it’s also used for lubrication in motors and machinery.
 Add in the amount that simply gets spilled and it becomes apparent that we need a real solution to preserve oil for as long as possible.

-Enter ROCCO Slop, which is designed to recover oils which have degraded or been spilled and return them to a usable state.
+Enter Slop oil recovery, designed to recover oils which have degraded or been spilled and return them to a usable state.
 More than that, it’s made to convert this would-be waste into a commercially viable products.

 While green energy sources may not eliminate the need for oil, they’re still an important part of beginning to clean up our environment.
-Add in recycling technologies like ROCCO Slop and the future begins to look just a little bit brighter.
+Add in recycling technologies like Slop oil recovery and the future begins to look just a little bit brighter.

 While the currently proposed tidal energy arrays tend to be rather cumbersome affairs, and they may not be the best option for any but niche usage, many of the proposed technologies are still blossoming.